microsoft/gov-datamodels/modules/personnel-security/readme.md

 By consolidating personnel security data into a single, extensible model, agencies can improve situational awareness, ensure compliance with federal security directives, and streamline the administrative burden of managing clearances and access.
 The Personnel Security module is not just a repository of records—it is an operational tool for protecting people, facilities, and the mission.

+# Entity Relationship Diagram and Data Dictionary

+An ERD (Entity Relationship Diagram) and data dictionary are available [here](docs/erd.md).

 # Requirements

 Install the latest managed version of Government Data Models - Core first.